Missouri governor, opponent of mandatory masks, has COVID-19

 On Friday, he and several other Missouri Republican candidates appeared together at an event called the “TARGET BBQ” in Springfield.
 A photo posted on Parson’s Twitter pages shows Parson on a stage with four other statewide officeholders seeking reelection: Treasurer Scott Fitzpatrick, Lt.
 Gov. Mike Kehoe, Secretary of State Jay Ashcroft and Attorney General Eric Schmitt.
 They appear to be a few feet apart from each other, but none are wearing masks.

-Missouri Department of Health and Senior Services Director Randall Williams said contact tracing efforts have begun, seeking out people who have had close contact with the governor or his wife, but despite Parson’s many recent public appearances, it is believed that involves “a relatively small number of people.”
+Randall Williams, the Missouri Department of Health and senior services director, said contact tracing efforts have begun, seeking out people who have had close contact with the governor or his wife.
+Despite Parson’s many recent public appearances, it is believed that involves “a relatively small number of people.”

+“I want everybody to know that myself and the first lady are both fine.
+Right now, I feel fine.
+No symptoms of any kind.
+But right now we just have to take the quarantine procedures in place.”

 “Surprisingly it’s not as big a number as you might think because while they might be in a room with 1,000 people, the number of people who were literally with them for 15 minutes, right up next to them, is actually a smaller number,” Williams said at a news conference.